Robust Graph Contrastive Learning with Information Restoration: Introduction

-The label-preserving property of GCL is a key factor behind its main benefits~\cite{autogcl}.
-Specifically, the node embeddings generated by GCL, which incorporate both topological and semantic information, are consistent with node label information even without explicitly querying the node labels.
-This consistency arises from the \textit{homophily}~\cite{homophily} assumption of the graph data, which states that nodes tend to connect with ``similar" others.
-This phenomenon is widely observed in real-world graph data such as friendship networks~\cite{homophily}, political networks~\cite{politicalnetwork}, citation networks~\cite{CitationNetwork}, etc. By contrasting positive and negative samples of nodes that are similar or dissimilar in semantic information, the GCL framework encourages the GNN encoder to learn node embeddings that capture the homophily patterns present in the graph.
-However, similar to the vanilla \underline{G}raph \underline{N}eural \underline{N}etwork (GNN)~\cite{GNN} and its variants, GCL models' label-preserving property also makes them susceptible to graph structural attacks~\cite{Mettack,CLGA}.
-In such attacks, the adversary can manipulate the graph topology by adding or deleting edges in the original graph to undermine the quality of node embeddings and subsequently degrade performance on downstream tasks.
+However, similar to the vanilla \underline{G}raph \underline{N}eural \underline{N}etwork (GNN)~\cite{GNN, graphsage} and its variants, GCL models are also susceptible to graph structural attacks~\cite{Nettack, Mettack, CLGA, HRAT, TopologyAttack, GODZISZEWSKI2024104173, 10535517, 10693599, 10433700, 10296883, 10446170, 10646863,9679165}.
+In such attacks, the adversary can manipulate the graph topology by adding or deleting edges in the original graph to undermine the quality of node embeddings.
 For instance, a malicious entity can manipulate social ties by connecting with normal accounts to evade graph-based anti-fraud systems~\cite{BinarizedAttack}.
 Indeed, existing research has already demonstrated the vulnerability of GCL under structural attacks.
 In particular, CLGA~\cite{CLGA} is an attack method specifically designed against GCL and has demonstrated effective attack performance.
 Moreover, although Mettack~\cite{Mettack} is an attack method designed to attack semi-supervised GNN, extensive experiments~\cite{CLGA} demonstrate that it can also successfully attack GCL, at times generating attacks that are more potent than CLGA.
-Therefore, investigating potential countermeasures against structural attacks is essential to ensuring security and robustness of GCL.
+Therefore, investigating potential countermeasures is essential to ensuring the security and robustness of GCL.

-Our main goal is to \textit{design the GCL framework that is robust against attacks on the graph structure}.
-While there have been a number of advances in devising countermeasures against structural attacks for GNN models~\cite{RGCN, ProGNN, GCNJaccard, SimPGCN}, these are primarily designed for semi-supervised settings and intimately depend on having access to node label information.
-Since GCL is fully unsupervised, such methods are not readily applicable.